 The program is divided into three week-long sessions that should be completed within a two to three year time period.

-Marine Medicine Conference: Hyperbarics, Hazardous Marine Life, Marine Science, Water Rescue
+Marine Medicine Session: Hyperbarics, Hazardous Marine Life, Marine Science, Water Rescue

-Medicine at Sea Conference: MedSail or Medicine at Sea Preconference + Outside watercraft Course
+Medicine at Sea Session: MedSail or Medicine at Sea Preconference + Outside watercraft Course

 The three week-long sessions will be aimed at acquisition of advanced knowledge in diving and marine medicine along with practical diving and medicine at sea skills.
 These will include the Marine Medicine Conference, Diving Medicine Conference and a Medicine at Sea Conference.

-- Medicine at Sea Course options - Candidates may choose to attend one of two conferences: MedSail in the BVIs or a DiDMM “Medicine at Sea” preconference offered in conjunction with the WMS Winter or Summer Conferences.
+- Medicine at Sea Course options - Candidates may choose to attend one of two conferences: MedSail in the BVIs or a DiDMM “Medicine at Sea” preconference offered in conjunction with the WMS Summer Conferences during odd calendar years.
 Attendance at pre-conference workshops and selected conference lectures will be required.

-- ^^Candidates choosing to attend the DiDMM preconference will be required to submit proof of course/certification in advanced training in the watercraft of your choice.
+- ^^Candidates choosing to attend the DiDMM Medicine at Sea preconference will be required to submit proof of course/certification in advanced training in the watercraft of your choice.

 Sailing Certification (ASA, US Sailing, NauticEd)